--d Delete an existing trusted fingerprint. -f Force the replacement of a mismatched fingerprint. -i fingerprint Install the specified fingerprint .
+-d Delete an existing trusted fingerprint.

+-f Force the replacement of a mismatched fingerprint.

+-i Install the specified fingerprint .

+fingerprint

--1 List all known fingerprints on this client workstation.
+fingerprint -1 List all known fingerprints on this client workstation.

 -r List, install, or delete a replacement fingerprint.
 If a replacement fingerprint exists for the connection, and the primary fingerprint does not match (but the replacement fingerprint does), the replacement fingerprint replaces the primary.
-This option may be combined with the -1, -i, or -d options.
+This option may be combined with the -1 , -i , or -d options.

 -y Automatically accept any prompts.

-g-opts See "Global options" on page 685.
+g-opts See "Global options" on page 690.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A none p4 typemap
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A none p4 typemap p4 [g-opts] typemap p4 [g-opts] typemap -o p4 [g-opts] typemap -i